dorgivalnetto/COMPSAC20/README.md

   <h2> Identifying How to the Brazilian Software Industry Specifies Legal Requirements - a Qualitative Study</h2>

-This web page presents the supplementary material of the paper: Identifying How to the Brazilian Software Industry Specifies Legal Requirements - a Qualitative Study
+<p align="justify"> This web page presents the supplementary material of the paper: Identifying How to the Brazilian Software Industry Specifies Legal Requirements - a Qualitative Study </p>

 <h3>Authors: Dorgival Netto, Carla Silva, João Araújo</h3>